-Unfortunately many adults experience symptoms of ADD/ADHD that have gone unnoticed or undiagnosed since childhood.
-In some cases we have become so unaware of the ways we have figured out to cope in the way we work and in the way we communicate that it is hard to imagine life any other way.
+Unfortunately, many adults experience symptoms of ADD/ADHD that have gone unnoticed or undiagnosed since childhood.
+In some cases, we have become so unaware of the ways we have figured out to cope in the way we work and in the way we communicate that it is hard to imagine life any other way.

 According to the Centers for Disease Control and Prevention, people with ADHD also experience other situations such as: